After we had cut the cake John H did a quick resumé of the events of the past year.

 David S showed us that nothing is new in the history of snooping; the Americans have been at it since at least the 1920s and their government agencies are happy to pour money into it whether or not it produces results.

-The PDF of David’s slides is complete with links.
+David’s slides are complete with links.

 John M described some of his experiences developing wearable technology.